-The bill amends section 715.72 of the Revised Code to allow two or more municipalities to create a joint economic development district (JEDD) without the involvement of a township.
-Key changes include redefining "contracting party" to refer specifically to a municipal corporation or township, ensuring that at least one contracting party is a municipal corporation and at least one is either a township or a municipal corporation where the district is located.
-The bill also establishes criteria for the designated areas of the JEDD, requiring them to be contiguous and free of residents, except in mixed-use developments, and mandates consent from any municipal corporation or township whose land is included.
+The bill amends section 715.72 of the Revised Code to facilitate the establishment of joint economic development districts (JEDDs) by two or more municipalities without requiring the involvement of a township.
+Key changes include redefining "contracting party" to refer specifically to a municipal corporation or township, with at least one contracting party being a municipal corporation and the other being either a township or a municipal corporation where the district is located.
+The bill also allows counties to be included as contracting parties and mandates that the territories of these parties must be contiguous, with certain exceptions.
+Additionally, it outlines the requirements for the economic development plan, the powers of the district's board, and the procedures for public hearings prior to contract adoption.

 Statutes affected: